Stuyvesant High School: 15th Street building

 In August 1904, the Board of Education authorized municipal architect and engineer Snyder to design a new facility for Stuyvesant High School at 15th Street.
 The new high school structure was designed in the then popular Beaux-Arts and Neoclassical / Classical Revival architecture for its grand imposing style.
-It would be shaped like the letter "H", with two interior light courts; the shape also allowed natural light to illuminate more inside windows and parts of the building.
+It was shaped like the letter "H", with two interior light courts; the shape also allowed natural light to illuminate more inside windows and parts of the building.
 The cornerstone for the new building was laid in September 1905.
-Approximately $1.5 million was spent on constructing the school, including $600,000 for the monumental stone exterior alone.
-It was considered one of the most expensive public buildings or school structures ever built up to that time in New York, and considered a point of civic pride in the early 20th century.
+About $1.5 million was spent on constructing the school, including $600,000 for the monumental stone exterior alone.
+It was considered one of the most expensive public buildings or school structures ever built up to that time in New York, and was a point of civic pride in the early 20th century.
 In 1907, the Stuyvesant High School moved to the new building on 15th Street.
 The new building had a capacity of 2,600 students, more than double that of the existing previous temporary school building of the last few years at 23rd Street.
 It contained 25 classrooms devoted to skilled industrial trades such as joinery, as well as 53 regular classrooms and a 1,600-seat auditorium.